oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/index.rst

 Commerce Configuration Settings per Website
 ===========================================

+.. important:: Multi-website management is only available in the Enterprise edition.

 Learn how to configure commerce-specific settings for selected websites:

 .. toctree::
    :maxdepth: 1